-The recipient of an NOI has the ability to contest the ticket.
+The recipient of an NOI can contest the ticket.
 The request for a hearing is made to the Bureau of Traffic Adjudication (BTA).
-BTA is located at 955 L'Enfant Plaza SW, Washington, DC 20024 and its phone number is 202-737-4404.
+BTA is located at 955 L'Enfant Plaza SW, Washington, DC 20024, and its phone number is 202-737-4404.

-When a ticket is contested and the officer appears for the hearing, he or she must be prepared to testify to the facts that resulted in the issuance of the NOI.
-Providing testimony in BTA is not significantly different from any other court room appearance.
-However, unlike a criminal case, a BTA hearing is civil in nature and requires a standard of proof that is known as a preponderance of the evidence.
+When a ticket is contested, and the officer appears for the hearing, they must be prepared to testify to the facts that resulted in the issuance of the NOI.
+Providing testimony in BTA is not significantly different from any other courtroom appearance.
+However, unlike a criminal case, a BTA hearing is civil in nature and requires a standard of proof known as a preponderance of the evidence.
 A preponderance of the evidence is a set of facts that shows it is more probable than not that the violation occurred and that the individual the NOI was issued to is the violator and is responsible for the violation.